Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Test cases and results for dense gas

 \subsection{2D dense gas test cases and results}

 To analyse the non-classical behaviour of dense gases in 2D both steady state and transient test cases on simple geometries are considered.
 To distinguish between classical and non-classical waves both perfect gas EOS and van der Waals EOS are used for comparison.
-Algorithms RICCA and MOVERS+ are used in these simulations and their ability to capture the non-classical phenomena is thoroughly explored and only second order accurate solutions are presented.
-Initial conditions for the transient test cases are given in table (\ref{dgtable:2Dtransientcases}) and for steady state cases in table (\ref{dgtable:2DSteadystatecases}).
-Transient conditions for test cases using perfect gas EOS are indicated as TPG1 and TPG2 similarly transient cases for dense gases are indicated as TDG1 and TDG2, where 1 and 2 refer to pre-shock and post-shock conditions.
-Steady state conditions for the dense gases are represented as DGS1, DGS2 and DGS3.
+Algorithms RICCA and MOVERS+ are used in these simulations and their ability to capture the non-classical phenomena is thoroughly explored.
+Only second order accurate solutions are presented.